mouselangelo/sql-workshop/README.md

 A workshop on getting started with SQL for non-developers.

+- No prior programming experience required.
+The workshop is designed for beginners and non-programmers.

 - Learn SQL using hands on approach.
 You will not only learn some theory but get to write SQL queries alongside.

--

- > Bring a laptop (if you can), with the required software installed (or downloaded).
- >
- >The workshop is conducted using MacOS.
+- To get the most out of the workshop, it is recommended to bring a laptop, with the required software installed, or at least downloaded.

+ >All demos during the workshop are conducted on a Mac.
 If you use Windows or other opersting systems, you can still follow along.

 ### Software required